byLJ/byLJ/README.md

 - 👋 Hi, I’m @l-jax.
-I'm a scientist/writer turned software engineer
+I'm a software engineer and a writer
-- 👀 I’m interested in automating difficult things, writing code that reads like a story, and helping more women get into the tech industry
+- 👀 I’m interested in automating difficult things and writing code that reads like a story
-- 🌱 I’m currently learning natural language processing and kubernetes
+- 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on projects that help lots of people learn new things for free

 <!---